-Program leaders must have a "permission to treat" form for each participant, signed by the participant's parent/guardian, with them or accessible on site.
+Program leaders must have a "permission to treat" (found in the Youth Information Form) for each participant, signed by the participant's parent/guardian, with them or accessible on site.
 When older youth are participating in adult programs, it's a good idea for the youth to keep a copy of their medical history and permission to treat form in their personal first aid kit.

 Youth prescription medications must be discussed with the program leaders and accompanied with Doctor's orders.
-It is imperative that program leaders know what medications are present, what the appropriate dosage is, and the effects of not taking the medication, the effects of overdose and the potential side effects of the medication.
+It's imperative program leaders know what medications are present, what the appropriate dosage is, and the effects of not taking the medication, the effects of overdose and the potential side effects of the medication.
 If the participant self-administers the medication, we must have written permission from the parent.